eENVplus/deegree-workspace-eenvplus/README.md

 In order to run deegree, you will need

 - Oracle Java 6 JDK, Update 4 or better.
 We recommend using the latest Java 6 version.
-Java 7 should also work, but is not as well tested.
+Java 7 should also work, but has not been already tested.
 - PostgreSQL (8.3, 8.4 or 9.0) with PostGIS (1.4 or 1.5)

 Consult the [Deegree system requirements page](http://download.deegree.org/documentation/3.3.15/html/installation.html#system-requirements) for more information.